dmytro-zlobodukhov/python-keygen-cli/README.md

 A command-line interface (CLI) application for interacting with the Keygen.sh API.

+p.s.
+This application was developed in a hurry with help of Cursor AI for research purposes.

+## Motivation

+Keygen.sh is a platform for managing software licenses and other digital assets.
+It allows you to create, manage, and distribute licenses for your software.
+This CLI tool is designed to help you interact with the Keygen.sh API, making it easier to manage your licenses programmatically.

+Creating licenses manually is not a big deal, but when you need to create a lot of licenses for demos and customers, it can be a pain.
+And, as usual, manual creation is a subject to human error.
+We have a dev team that requested a simple solution to create trial licenses for customers and demos.
+We already have a solution in place, but it is not flexible and convenient to use.
+I wanted to create a simple and flexible solution that would be easy to use and modify.

+This CLI replicates almost all the functionality of the existing solution, but it is written with interactivity in mind to help non-technical users to create licenses.

+p.s.
+It was not designed to use as a Python library that can be imported into your project.
+But it is a subject to change.

 ## Installation

 1. Clone this repository and navigate to it (it is `python-keygen-cli` directory by default):